Beurt/better-hardlinkpy/README.md

 # Better Hardlinkpy

-Better Hardlinkpy is a fork of Hardlinkpy by @JohnVillalovos
+Better Hardlinkpy is a fork of Hardlinkpy by [John Villalovos](https://github.com/JohnVillalovos).

 This python 3 script optimizes space by grouping identical files (i.e. duplicates) with hardlinks (one single inode for many duplicate files).